clux/probes.hugo/content/post/2021-12-05-campaign-concluded.md

 You are really dissuaded from renaming files either way (because of the work it leads to), and it basically precludes doing bigger refactors at the moment.

-It's probably™ implementable on their side _"without too much work"©_ (because you can probably work around this with a script + `sed` if you are masochistic enough).
-Ultimately, **someone** has to actually do it, and who knows what complexity exist within vs code plugins.
+It's probably™ implementable on their side _"without too much work"©_ (because you can probably work around this with a script + `sed` if you are masochistic enough), but ultimately, **someone** has to actually do it - and who knows what complexity lurks within vs code plugins.

 ### Lexicographical Sort